Coeur d'Alene, Idaho: Public transportation

 Public transportation played a significant role in Coeur d'Alene's early growth as a tourist destination.
 When an interurban electric railroad line was completed in 1903 from Spokane to the city, Inland Northwest residents often flocked to Lake Coeur d'Alene to enjoy being on the lake and going on steamboat cruises and other activities.
 The interurban electric line would later become the Spokane and Inland Empire Railroad.
 The steamboats on Lake Coeur d'Alene were not only used to transport goods such as ore and timber, but also people.
 More steamboats operated on Lake Coeur d'Alene than on any other lake west of the Great Lakes, and there were intense rivalries between the steamboat lines.
 The electric railroad and steam navigation on Lake Coeur d'Alene lasted until the late 1930s.

-Free public bus service is available to area residents, provided by Citylink.
-Citylink buses operate in the urbanized area of Kootenai County, leaving the Riverstone Transfer Station main hub every hour, seven days a week, including holidays.
-Buses are wheelchair-accessible and can transport up to two bicycles.
-The bus system has four separate routes:

-Urban Route B which serves Post Falls, Hayden and West Coeur d'Alene, Urban Route C which serves Downtown Coeur d'Alene, Fernan and Hayden, Rural Route, which serves the towns of Worley, Plummer, Tensed, and De Smet, and the Link Route, which connects the two transfer stations at Riverstone and Worley.
-Extension of Spokane Transit Authority service into Idaho, mainly an hourly express bus to and from Coeur d'Alene, originally proposed as part of the 2015 "STA Moving Forward" ballot measure, is expected to commence in 2025.
+Free public bus service is available to riders, provided by Citylink.
+Intercity bus service to the city is provided by Jefferson Lines.

+Passenger rail

+Coeur d'Alene does not have a passenger railroad station.
+The closest Amtrak stations are Spokane and Sandpoint, both of which are served by Amtrak's Empire Builder.